 No pricing info available

-Dra Carla Iaconelli, located in R Para, Sao Paulo, Brazil offers patients Ear Surgery procedures among its total of 111 available procedures, across 2 different specialties.
-Currently, there's no pricing information for Ear Surgery procedures at Dra Carla Iaconelli, as all prices are available on request only.
-All procedures and treatments are undertaken by the lead specialist at the Hospital, and they have multiple recognized accreditations, including: FEBRASGO - Federação Brasileira das Associações de Ginecologia e ObstetríciaSBRA - Sociedade Brasileira de Reprodução Assistida
+Dra Carla Iaconelli, can be found in R Para, Sao Paulo, Brazil and offers its patients Ear Surgery procedures as well as 111 other procedures, across 2 different procedure categories.
+At present, there is no pricing information for Ear Surgery procedures at Dra Carla Iaconelli.
+The pricing information is quite specialised, so it's only available on request.
+The lead specialist at the Hospital will be carrying out all the treatments, and Dra Carla Iaconelli has several accreditations, including: FEBRASGO - Federação Brasileira das Associações de Ginecologia e ObstetríciaSBRA - Sociedade Brasileira de Reprodução Assistida

 At Medijump, we're making medical easy.
 You can search, compare, discuss, and book your medical all in one place.
 We open the door to the best medical providers worldwide, saving you time and energy along the way, and it's all for FREE, no hidden fees, and no price markups guaranteed.
 So what are you waiting for?